-- Reduced risk of Diabetes – Clinical studies have confirmed that a vegan diet tends to reduce blood sugar levels, improve insulin sensitivity and even lower the risk of developing type 2 diabetes by as much as 78%.
+- Reduced risk of Diabetes – Clinical studies have confirmed that a vegan diet tends to reduce blood sugar levels, improve insulin sensitivity, and even lower the risk of developing type 2 diabetes by as much as 78%.
 A whole-foods, plant-based diet has even been shown to reduce blood sugar levels in diabetics more than the diets recommended by national diabetes and heart associations.
 Diabetics who substitute meat for plant protein may also reduce their risk of poor kidney function.

-- Less Inflammation – Certain types of animal-based foods can be very inflammatory to the body and so by replacing these with fresh fruits, vegetables, nuts, seeds and legumes that are packed with antioxidants, flavonoids and carotenoids we allow the body to fight and reduce systemic inflammation.
-This protects tissues from long term oxidative damage which can over time lead to many chronic diseases including arthritis, heart disease, autoimmune disorders and even cancer if not addressed.
+- Less Inflammation – Certain types of animal-based foods can be very inflammatory to the body and so by replacing these with fresh fruits, vegetables, nuts, seeds, and legumes that are packed with antioxidants, flavonoids and carotenoids we allow the body to fight and reduce systemic inflammation.
+This protects tissues from long term oxidative damage which can over time lead to many chronic diseases including arthritis, heart disease, autoimmune disorders, and even cancer if not addressed.

-- Improved Mood – Few studies have been conducted on the effects of a vegan diet on the brain however there is evidence to suggest that plant-based eating can help to control emotional states including depression, anxiety, fatigue and a sense of well being.
-This again may be due in part to the benefit of increases levels of antioxidants found in plant-based foods that increase brain health, as well as a reduction in glycotoxins which are found in meat products and cause an increase in oxidative stress and inflammation.
+- Improved Mood – Few studies have been conducted on the effects of a vegan diet on the brain however there is evidence to suggest that plant-based eating can help to control emotional states including depression, anxiety, fatigue, and a sense of well being.
+This again may be due in part to the benefit of increasing levels of antioxidants found in plant-based foods that increase brain health, as well as a reduction in glycotoxins which are found in meat products and cause an increase in oxidative stress and inflammation.

 - Healthier Cholesterol level – Scientists have shown that one specific vegetarian diet can lower cholesterol almost as well as treatment with medication.
 Levels of low-density lipoproteins (LDL), the “bad” cholesterol that causes clogging in coronary arteries, fell by almost 30 percent in participants who followed the diet.
 This was only slightly lower than those who used lovastatin alongside their usual diet.
-The diet consisted of almonds, soy proteins, high-fiber foods such as oats and barley, and a special margarine with plant sterols, found in leafy green vegetables and vegetable oils.
+The diet consisted of almonds, soy proteins, high-fiber foods such as oats and barley, and special margarine with plant sterols, found in leafy green vegetables and vegetable oils.

-- Lower risk of developing Cancer – Research shows that, overall, vegetarians have a lower risk of many different types of cancer, compared with meat eaters.
+- Lower risk of developing Cancer – Research shows that, overall, vegetarians have a lower risk of many different types of cancer, compared with meat-eaters.
 A vegetarian diet has been linked to a lower risk of cardiovascular risk factors.
 Studies have found that the more meat people consume, the higher their risk of type 2 diabetes.
 Vegetarian food tends to be lower in fat, especially saturated fats, and higher in fiber, than animal-based foods.

 Click here for Effects on health on switching to vegan Diet -

 Veganism, the plant-based diet which shuns meat and dairy, is having its time in the sun.
 Since 2008, there has been a 20% increase in the number of self-described vegans globally.
-Where this motivation stems from is varied, but includes concerns about animal welfare, worries about the environment and religious reasons.
+Where this motivation stems from is varied, but includes concerns about animal welfare, worries about the environment, and religious reasons.